7 Key Accounting Skills Every accounting advisor Should Possess

 4. Integrity

 The industry of accountancy and finance is a field of integrity.
-The accountant deals with company money and resources records, so one should handle it with honesty and competence.
+The accounting advisor deals with company money and resources records, so one should handle it with honesty and competence.
 Further, the job’s main goal is to produce and analyze relevant information to help the business.
 How will the company prosper if the one assigned to it has ill intentions?

 Many financial scandals have been revealed for the past decades, and the most common culprit is fraudulent financial statements.
 The records do not show what is happening, and that resulted in bad decisions and large losses.
-The industry will need accountants with integrity to stay strong in their morals and principles.
+The industry will need accounting advisors with integrity to stay strong in their morals and principles.

 5. Flexibility